 The Sabbath Terminated

 The Scriptures are emphatic that the requirement to keep the Sabbath has been terminated.
 New Testament data lead to the conclusion that the Law of Moses (with all of its components – including the sabbath) has been abrogated.
-Paul affirmed that the “law of commandments” was abolished “through the cross” (Eph.
-2:14).
+Paul affirmed that the “law of commandments” was abolished “through the cross” (Ephesians 2:14).
 Similarly, the “bond written in ordinances” (which contained such things as feast days, sabbaths, etc.) was taken out of the way, having been nailed to the cross (Col. 2:14-16).
 Sabbatarians allege, however, that only the ceremonial features (e.g., animal sacrifices) of the Mosaic covenant were abolished at the cross.
-The moral elements of the law (e.g., the ten commandments), it is argued, continue to this very day.
 There is no biblical proof that this is correct.
-If it were the case the Sabbath, which is the only ceremonial commandment of the Decalogue, would cease to be mandatory.
+If it were the case they could see that the Sabbath, which is the only ceremonial commandment of the Decalogue, would cease to be mandatory.
 Their position is arbitrary, artificial, and will not stand the test of scripture.
 The New Testament Law replaced the entire OT Law.
 It was a complete replacement not a partial one.
 Observe the following:

-God promised to make a “new covenant,” which would not be like the one given to Israel when the nation left Egypt (Jer.
-31:31).
-When that “new covenant” was given, a “change” in laws was made (Heb.
-7:12).
-But the old law, bestowed when Israel came out of Egyptian bondage, contained the Ten Commandments (1 Kings.
+God promised to make a “new covenant,” which would not be like the one given to Israel when the nation left Egypt (Jeremiah 31:31).
+When that “new covenant” was given, a “change” in laws was made (Hebrews 7:12).
+But the old law, bestowed when Israel came out of Egyptian bondage, contained the Ten Commandments (II Kings.
 8:9,21).
 Thus, the Decalogue passed away when the Old Testament was replaced by the New.

 In Romans 7, the apostle argued that the Christian is “dead to the law through the body of Christ” (4).
 He further contended that the child of God is “discharged from the law” (6).